elev/vocabulary/README.md

 This is a small application to learn new words by repitition.

 You will see the words repetitively and select the defintion and use them in a sentence.

-We will make database connections and pulls via PHP, read only at the point.
+We will make database connections and pulls via
+PHP, read only at the point.

 Everything else will be handled on the browser via javascript.

-//
-	index.php
-	classes/
-		word -> extends PDO?

-	js/
-		script.js
-	css/
-		blah css, maybe bootstrap or something.
-//

-// install git
+//  TODO:
-	launch this up to github
+	Add message to overlay.

+	Create database and add data.

+	create php object to be accessed via ajax to load the next word